clojurewerkz/titanium.docs/articles/getting_started.md

 Titanium is built from the ground up for Clojure 1.4 and later.
 The most recent stable release is always recommended.

-## Adding Titanium Dependency To Your Project
+## Adding Titanium dependency to your project

 ### With Leiningen